-Dafna Lemish's research interests include children and media, gender representations and identity construction, media literacy, qualitative methodologies, and feminist theory.
+Dafna Lemish's research interests include children and media, gender representations and identity construction, qualitative methodologies, and feminist theory.
 She has published numerous books, refereed journal articles, and book chapters.
-She is a Fellow of the International Communication Association, the first recipient of the Teresa Award for the Advancement of Feminist Scholarship of the Feminist Scholarship Division, and the inaugural Senior Scholar of the Children, Adolescents and Media Division.
+She is currently engaged in various research projects, including on the role of mobile media in parent-child interaction; grandparents mediating their grandchildren’s media use; and media and identity in the lives of migrant-academics.

 - Immigration Dynamics

 - Identity and/or Dealing with Difference in Society

 - New Media Literacy

 - Marginalized and Under-represented Populations